thoughtworks/talisman/README.md

     # -   id: talisman-push
 ```

+*Disclaimer: Talisman cannot guarantee its functionality in MicroSoft's unsupported versions of Windows.
+Anyway Taliman is successfully tested on Windows 7 and server 2008 R2, which might not work in future releases.*

 # Upgrading
 Since release v0.4.4, Talisman <b>automatically updates</b> the binary to the latest release, when the hook is invoked (at pre-commit/pre-push, as set up).
 So, just sit back, relax, and keep using the latest Talisman without any extra efforts.